nihatuzlaci/nodejs-api-example/README.md

 # NodeJS Rest API example

-I created this repo to learn and improve my nodejs knowledge
+I created this repo to learn and improve my NodeJS knowledge.

 ## Getting Started

-`npm install` to install all required dependencies
+`npm install` to install all necessary dependencies.

 ## Folder Structure

-- `controllers` - This folder controls api request and saving database.
+- `controllers` - This folder controls api requests and saves databases.
 - `routes` - This folder contains our API's routes.
 - `models` - This folder contains database models.
-- `middlewares` - This folder contains middlwares for our API.
+- `middlewares` - This folder contains middlewares for our API.
 - `helpers` - This folder contains npm packages.
-- `services` - This folder contains mongo connection.
+- `services` - This folder contains the Mongo Connection.

 ## Technologies